andgordio/mockupless/docs/Courses/LayoutBasics/Core/form-controls.md

 1. Create a new pen, and use this article as a reference to add form controls to the prototype.
 2. Wrap controls in `div` containers to create line breaks.
-3. Instead of manually typing tags, like `<textarea></textarea>`, enter the name of the tag, like `textarea` and press *tab* on the keyboard.
+3. Instead of manually typing in tags, like `<textarea></textarea>`, enter the name of the tag, like `textarea` and press *tab* on the keyboard.
 Sometimes this shortcut will add attributes that were not covered in this article.
 Feel free to either ignore those attributes, or delete them, or find information about them online and try using them.